d-a-v/gputainer/cosypose/README.md

 The generated image is an environment to be able to run `cosypose`.
 `cosypose` will not be included in the generated image, it stays external and modifiable.

+The `run-in-container` script is also external from the apptainer image: it can be modified before running the container.
+By default it runs the example "Reproducing single-view results - YCB-Video".

 Once generated, directories look like:
 ```
 ...gputainer/cosypose$ ls -l generated/